 Southwest Florida is home to a ridiculous number of beautiful beaches.
 Whether you’re looking for a place to relax and soak up the sun or you want to get active with swimming, fishing, and kayaking, there’s a beach that’s perfect for you.

 And while Punta Gorda proper may not be known for beaches, it’s just a short drive from some of Florida’s most spectacular white sandy shores.
+So don’t worry, it’s easy to find a great beach on your Punta Gorda vacation!

 Even before Hurricane Ian, I always preferred the beaches to the north of Punta Gorda – Englewood, Nokomis, Siesta Key, and others.
 They’re just much more beautiful than those to the south (whiter sand, bluer water, and less touristy overall).